saeedshokoohi/bux-basic-trading-bot/README.md

 TradeInfo entity is the main entity in the project which has following life-cycle:

-- **Active State**: Once the add tradeInfo service is called, a new tradeInfo entity will be created, and its initial state is active.
+- **Active**: Once the add tradeInfo service is called, a new tradeInfo entity will be created, and its initial state is active.

-- **Open State** : The trade state changes to Open when the product price hits the defined buy price and the buy action is successful.
+- **Open** : The trade state changes to Open when the product price hits the defined buy price and the buy action is successful.

-- **Close State** (end-state): After the product price hits the upper sell price or lower sell price and the sell action is successful, the trade state changes to Closed.
+- **Closed** (end-state): After the product price hits the upper sell price or lower sell price and the sell action is successful, the trade state changes to Closed.

-- **Cancelled State** (end-state): The user can cancel the active trade manually.
+- **Cancelled** (end-state): The user can cancel the active trade manually.
 In this case, the trade state changes to canceled, so the price monitoring is stopped for the canceled state trades.

-- **Expired State** (end-state) : If the user enters an expiry date for a trade, then the active trade will turn into an expired trade; the current trade is no longer monitored by the price monitoring system.
+- **Expired** (end-state) : If the user enters an expiry date for a trade, then the active trade will turn into an expired trade; the current trade is no longer monitored by the price monitoring system.

 In the diagram below, the following states and transitions are illustrated: